 Some jobs are inherently dangerous, and there might not be anything you can do to remove the dangerous elements.
 Those who work in manufacturing, chemical processing plants, or oil and gas refineries, understand that.

-After a Facility Siting Study
+Start with a Facility Siting Study

 A facility siting study, as part of your process hazard analysis, will give you a clear picture of all of the potential hazards on your site.
 You may have overpressure maps of a calculated explosion, and the report might give you an idea of what could happen to your current buildings in the event of a disaster.